Call Center

 Santa Fe Trails complies with USDOT regulations (49 CFR, Subtitle A, Part 37.167) concerning Service Animals.

-A service animal is individually trained to do work or perform tasks for an individual with a disability.
+A service animal is individually trained to work or perform tasks for an individual with a disability.

 Service animals must be on a lead or otherwise under the physical control and supervision of the owner at all times.